 The Cloud Wars Continue

-After helping 200+ businesses migrate to the cloud over the past five years, we've developed strong opinions about when to use each platform.
+After years of helping businesses migrate to the cloud, we've developed strong opinions about when to use each platform.
 Here's our honest take.

 Quick Comparison